daveyarwood/blog.djy.io/_drafts/the-evolution-of-aldas-architecture.md

 [dsl]: https://en.wikipedia.org/wiki/Domain-specific_language

 In this post, I'd like to talk about another way in which Alda has evolved over the past year and a half.
-On the way there, I will give you a brief history of how I've architected Alda since I started working on it in 2012.
+On the way there, I will tell you the tale of how I've architected Alda since I started working on it in 2012.

 At the time of writing, I consider Alda to be in "Phase 5" of an ongoing series of architectural improvements.

+_TODO: table of contents because this is long_

 # Phase 1 (2012-2015): Minimum Viable Product